frappe/erpnext/.github/ISSUE_TEMPLATE.md

+##### If you are having technical problems, or have a query regarding ERPNext, make a post on our [Discussion Forum](https://discuss.erpnext.com) instead

 ## Reporting issues

 We only accept issues that are bug reports or feature requests.
 Bugs must be isolated and reproducible problems.
 Please read the following guidelines before opening any issue.